1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 var totalColor = d => d3.interpolateYlGnBu(d / 12)
 ```
+f
 Finally, I updated `drawTime` to use the `totals` hash and the `totalColor` scale to draw the accumulated rainfall on the second canvas.
-I don't want to remove accumulated rainfall values on points that weren't rained on in a given hour, so `ctx2.clearRect` only gets call on the first frame.
+I don't want to remove accumulated rainfall values on points that weren't rained on in a given hour, so `ctx2.clearRect` only gets called on the first frame.

 ```javascript
 function drawTime(time){